 For more information regarding academic program review, see:

-At CU Boulder, academic program review processes are administered by the Academic Review and Planning Advisory Committee (ARPAC), and supported by the staff of the Office of Faculty Affairs.
+At CU Boulder, academic program review processes are administered by the Academic Review and Planning Advisory Committee (ARPAC), and supported by the Program Review team of the Office of Faculty Affairs.

 The Program Review Process